KylerLoucks/server47/README.md

 # server47
-Updates "TD Ameritrade Stonks.xlsx" file with position data pulled from an API call to TD Ameritrade for a visual portfolio of your account
+Updates "TD Ameritrade Stonks.xlsx" excel spreadsheet with position data pulled from an API call to TD Ameritrade for a visual portfolio of your account

 1.
 Navigate to Windows Start Menu > Search for environment variables